HomosexualRepublican/michigan-voters/README.md

 RECEIVED means a ballot was received by the state of Michigan NORETURN means no ballot was received by the state of Michigan

+FINAL RECEIVED COUNT:
+Received: 1314
+All ballots: 14549

+Received as a percent of all ballots: 9%

+====
+OTHER STATS
+====
+* Approx 72000 people in USA over age 100 as of 2014 (https://www.smithsonianmag.com/smart-news/there-are-more-americans-over-age-100-now-and-they-are-living-longer-180957914/)
+* Michigan has population of 10 million people; USA has population of 330 million people.
+* Michigan's share of US population is 10/330 = 3%
+* 3% of 100+ population is ~2182 100+ year olds in Michigan
+* 1314 ballots received from 100+ / 2182 expected 100+ population = 60% turnout in the 100+ age group.